angular-buch/website-articles/blog/2025-10-signal-forms-part3/README.md

 So far, we've used standard HTML form elements like `<input>`, `<select>`, and `<textarea>` to build our forms.
 However, in real-world applications, we often need form controls that go beyond standard HTML input elements:
-Think of a date picker, a rich text editor, a multi-select dropdown, a counter control, wrappers for third-party component libraries, or custom UI elemnts that fit specific design requirements.
+Think of a date picker, a rich text editor, a multi-select dropdown, a counter control, wrappers for third-party component libraries, or custom UI elements that fit specific design requirements.
 This is something that was relatively complicated with Angular' *Reactive Forms* approach using `ControlValueAccessor`.

 Signal Forms provide a simple interface that allows us to create custom form components that integrate seamlessly with the Signal Forms ecosystem.
-Our goal is to create custom component that can be used just like native HTML form elements with the `Field` directive.
+Our goal is to create a custom component that can be used just like native HTML form elements with the `Field` directive.

 ### The `FormUiControl` interface